 Hello and Welcome!

-I live in Colorado where I play with my two daughters, hike with my husband, and reflect about life & faith here on my blog.
+I live in Colorado on the ancestral lands of the Arapaho and Cheyenne Nations where I play with my two daughters, hike with my husband, and reflect about life & faith here on my blog.
 I have taught in the classroom, at an art museum, and now in the playroom.

 I started blogging after a conversation with a friend about the importance of sharing our stories.
 It has taken me a while to embrace my story and I’m still learning to add my accomplishments, journey, and voice to the conversation.